Optimization

 What is the search-time overhead in Splunk

-The 10x Engine processes events at sub-millisecond per event — 100+ GB/day on a single node (512 MB heap, 2 threads).
+The 10x Engine processes events at sub-millisecond per event, 100+ GB/day on a single node (512 MB heap, 2 threads).
 For resource requirements, scaling tables, and architecture details, see Performance FAQ.

-Can Log10x reduce our Splunk license tier
+Can 10x reduce our Splunk license tier

-Typical deployment timeline:
+Typical deployment sequence:

 • Renewal: Negotiate new tier based on demonstrated lower ingestion